-Our three young kids have taught us many things.
+Our four young kids have taught us many things.
 One of them is that kids and sailors have a lot in common: they're mischievous and free-spirited; they are happy climbing aloft and are undeterred by rough weather; they are often more comfortable dirty than clean, more at ease pitching and rolling than standing still on steady ground; and they are notoriously sloppy painters.
 And so it seems to follow that kids and sailors should dress alike.
 Queen Victoria thought so when she put her son Albert, Prince of Wales, into a child-sized Royal Navy sailor's uniform in 1846, and we think so too.

 Our own kids have dressed as sailors since the time we put our toddler-aged daughter in coveralls (or a “boiler suit,” as it's known in the Merchant Marine) as she helped string Christmas lights in the damp Northwest air.
 When it's time to dress up, our boys prefer the open-necked sailor middy to a buttoned up shirt and tie every time.